Is Your Website Optimised for Mobile? It needs to be

 But how, you ask?

 There is no one way to decrease loading speeds but a list of factors that are contributing to it.
-We’ve another blog that lists some of the ways you can decrease loading speeds, check it out here.
+We’ve got another blog that lists some of the ways you can decrease loading speeds, check it out here.

-1. User Experience (UX)
+2. User experience (UX)

 Benefits of using responsive design can include: